Supervisory Guidance on Model Risk Man ...

 These aspects reflect the core values of the organization and explain or justify the behavior of individuals.
 Culture can be very effective but also resistant to the need for change and is therefore seen as a complex concept for any organization.

 Risk culture is an element of corporate culture.
 It is the aspects of corporate culture that relate to risk.
 The culture of an organization is neither unique nor uniform throughout the company.

-Different subcultures exist in different levels of an organization, and these are brought about by the variety of operations, roles, and activities performed by each organization and each department.
+Different subcultures exist at different levels of an organization.
+These variations are brought about by the variety of operations, roles, and activities performed by each organization and each department.
 For instance, the point of view on the environment taken by the risk management department can be substantially different from that taken by the marketing department.